I am a Princeton Economics Ph.D. candidate. I specialize in empirical industrial organization, especially e-commerce and multi-sided markets.

 Marimar & Christina Torres Prize

-As the economy digitizes, menu costs fall, and firms' ability to monitor prices increases.
-These trends have led to the rise of automatic pricing tools or 'repricers.'
-We employ a novel e-commerce dataset to examine the potential implications of these developments on the quality of price competition.
-We provide evidence from an RDD that shows that the activation of automatic repricing strategies initially causes a significant decline in prices.
+As the economy digitizes, menu costs fall, and firms can more easily monitor prices.
+These trends have led to the rise of automatic pricing tools.
+We employ a novel e-commerce dataset to examine the potential implications of these developments on price competition.
+We provide evidence from an RDD that the immediate impact of automatic pricing is a significant decline in prices.
 However, repricers have developed strategies to avoid the stark competitive realities of Bertrand-Nash competition.
-By employing plausibly exogenous variation in the execution of repricing strategies, we find that 'resetting' strategies (where prices are raised, e.g., at night) effectively coax competitors to raise their prices.
+By employing plausibly exogenous variation in the execution of repricing strategies, we find that 'resetting' strategies (which regularly raise prices, e.g., at night) effectively coax competitors to raise their prices.
 While the resulting patterns of cycling prices are reminiscent of Maskin-Tirole's Edgeworth cycles, a model of equilibrium in delegated strategies fits the data better.
-This model suggests that if repricers remain at their current capability level, cycling will increase, and prices could rise significantly in the future.
-Finally, we estimate demand and employ our model to infer costs.
-The resulting cost estimates align with held-out self-reported cost data.
-Both cost measures suggest that welfare under automated repricing is comparable to welfare under monopoly pricing.
+This model suggests that if the available repricing technology remains fixed, cycling will increase, and prices could rise significantly in the future.

 Weiss Foundation Grant